← Back to research

 What companies support A2A?

-Over 150 organizations including Google, Salesforce, SAP, Atlassian, MongoDB, LangChain, and CrewAI.
+Over 150 organizations including Google, Microsoft, AWS, Salesforce, SAP, Atlassian, MongoDB, LangChain, and CrewAI, with the protocol integrated into major cloud platforms and used in enterprise production.

 Is A2A open source?

-Yes, A2A is Apache 2.0 licensed with SDKs for Python, Go, JavaScript, Java, and .NET.
+Yes, A2A is Apache 2.0 licensed under Linux Foundation governance, with SDKs for Python, Go, JavaScript, Java, and .NET.

 Executive Summary

-A2A (Agent2Agent) is Google's open protocol for enabling communication between opaque AI agents — agents that don't share internal state, memory, or tools.
-Launched in April 2025, it has rapidly become the leading standard for agent interoperability, with 150+ supporting organizations and SDKs in five languages.
-[1]
+A2A (Agent2Agent) is an open protocol for enabling communication between opaque AI agents — agents that don't share internal state, memory, or tools.
+Launched by Google in April 2025 and donated to the Linux Foundation two months later, it has become the leading standard for agent interoperability, with 150+ supporting organizations and SDKs in five languages.
+[1] [2] In March 2026 the project shipped v1.0, its first stable, production-ready release.
+[3]

 The protocol's core insight: agents should interact as peers, not as tools.
 A2A treats each agent as an opaque service that advertises capabilities via Agent Cards, accepts tasks, and returns results — without requiring the caller to know anything about the agent's internal architecture.